• Home

 • Both units participate in a variety of research programs, with the MICU serving as one of the primary study sites for the Surviving Sepsis campaign.
 All of the units utilize the latest electronic medical record and clinical data systems.

-Resident Voices - Medical Intensive Care Unit (MICU) - Jackie Shameklis , MD PGY-2
+Resident Voices - Medical Intensive Care Unit (MICU) - Medical Intensive Care Unit (MICU) - Keara Lynn, MD, CAT PGY-2

 • Emergency Medicine

 • PGY-2 residents are assigned to rotations in the Emergency Department at either Rhode Island Hospital or The Miriam Hospital.
-They work under the supervision of EM senior residents and our wonderful EM faculty
+They work under the supervision of EM senior residents and our wonderful EM faculty.

 • This rotation provides the unique experience of managing undifferentiated patients, interacting with subspecialty services, and learning how to triage patients throughout the hospital.
 There are also ample procedural opportunities for those interested.